 High on the hill in old Istanbul, next to the Hagia Sofia mosque, sits Topkapi Palace.
 When it comes to royal palaces in Europe, Topkapi wins the prize for the most beautiful views!
 Built in the 15th century, the Topkapi Palace was the ruling post for the Ottoman Empire and once home to as many as 4,000 people.
 Today, the Topkapi Palace Museum is a monument to Turkey’s importance for centuries.

-The entrance to the Topkapi Palace is through the ornate archway immediately behind the Hagia Sofia.
+The entrance to the palace is through the ornate archway immediately behind the Hagia Sofia.
 We walked through a lush garden to the ticket counter (this expansive garden is actually the First Courtyard) where we encountered a long ticket line.

 Once we had tickets, we headed through the Gate of Salutation into the Second Courtyard (also known as Divan Square or the Divan Courtyard).
-The Topkapi Palace radiates out from this courtyard.
+The Topkapi Palace, one of the most majestic royal palaces in Europe, radiates out from this courtyard.
 From here, various aspects of palace life are visible.
 On the right, you can learn about housewares and daily life in the Topkai Palace Museum.
 I mean, who doesn’t love plates and housewares?
 Us, really.

 Through the next gate (the Gate of Felicity) is the Third Courtyard where the 400 rooms of the Harem are located.
 Yes, a harem.
 Visiting the Harem requires a separate ticket and sometimes a long wait so our guidebook advised buying that ticket before looking at anything else in the palace complex.
 We were fortunate and didn’t encounter a wait.

-For many visitors (including us!) the Harem is the highlight of the Topkapi Palace Museum.
+For many visitors (including us!) the Harem is the highlight of the visit.
 We’ve long been fans of Middle Eastern and Islamic tilework and this Palace features some of the most colorful and intricate designs we’ve ever seen.